 Already in January, the GYC Music Committee began preparing for our 2016 conference starting December 28 in Houston, Texas.
 We work to involve talented church musicians from around the country and around the world who seek to bring glory to God through the ministry of music.
 We look for worship music that draws our audience close to heaven and reinforces this year’s theme: “When all has been heard.”
-The GYC Music Committee and leaders invite any attendee to apply for helping with music to the extent that the music is in harmony with the following guidelines:
+The GYC Music Committee and leaders invite any attendee to apply to help with music to the extent that the music is in harmony with the following guidelines:

 Faithful.
 Whether through direct quotation, paraphrase, or principle, lyrical music must faithfully and contextually reflect the Word of God and the spirit and theology of Seventh-day Adventist Christianity.

 Worshipful.
 Sacred music is an act of worship, and therefore, needs to be primarily directed towards our object of worship, God.
 This awareness must be present in the process of selecting, preparing, and presenting the music (Colossians 3:23; Education 168).
 Instrumental music at GYC must make clear allusions to distinctly sacred themes.

 Meaningful.
 The musician should have in mind the congregation that will receive the music.
 Since music should edify, the musical selections must be comprehendable by the average listener and personally edifying for the people in the audience.
 That which cannot edify others due to the style, nature, or content of the musical selection, will not be appropriate for use at GYC (Colossians 3:16; 1 Corinthians 14).